tmoens/tennis-canada-rankings/README.md

 ## Build

-Run `ng build` to build the project.
+When building for development use `ng build` to build the project.

+When building for production, you need to use `ng build --configuration=production`.

 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Testing